JeevaGowtham-S/EX-05-Feature-Generation/README.md

 # CODE
-Developed by:Adhithya Perumal.D
+Developed by:JEEVA GOWTHAM S

-Register no : 212222230007
+Register no : 212222230053

 ## Data:
 ```